Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of

-Estimates for the other versions of the SAR1 and SAR2 indicators are shown in Figure \ref{figure1}c (SAR3) and in Figure \ref{figure1}d (SAR4).
+Estimates for the other versions of the SAR1 and SAR2 indicators are shown in Figure \ref{figure1c} (SAR3) and in Figure \ref{figure1d} (SAR4).
 Recall that these two latter indicators have smaller rates as they are subsets of SAR1 and SAR2 (that is: SAR3 = 11.2\% whereas SAR1 = 21.2\%, and SAR4 = 5.2\% versus SAR2 = 11.7\%; Table \ref{table1}).
-On the one hand, in the case of SAR3 and SAR1, when further restricting the population of academic resilient students to those attending the most unequal schools, determinants' comparison points towards a superior relevance of school's characteristics for SAR3 than for SAR1 (Figure \ref{figure1}e), with school enrolment, level of certified teachers, connected PC, student-teacher ratio (STR) going up in rank.
-On the other hand, when comparing SAR4 (excluding the most efficient schools) to SAR2, the chances of a student being academic resilient are more powerfully influenced by family inputs (mother's and father's education) and students' perseverance and life satisfaction, and some COVID-19 variables (barriers for remote instruction and length of school closure during the pandemic), once more suggesting why the definition of the SAR indicator empirically matters.
+On the one hand, in the case of SAR3 and SAR1, when further restricting the population of academic resilient students to those attending the most unequal schools, determinants' comparison points towards a superior relevance of school's characteristics for SAR3 than for SAR1 (Figure \ref{figure1e}), with school enrolment, level of certified teachers, connected PC, student-teacher ratio (STR) going up in the rank.
+On the other hand, when comparing SAR4 (which excludes the most efficient schools) to SAR2, the chances of a student being academic resilient are more powerfully influenced by family inputs (mother's and father's education), students' perseverance and life satisfaction as well as some COVID-19 variables (barriers for remote instruction and length of school closure during the pandemic), once more suggesting why the definition of the SAR indicator empirically matters.